Jaimomar99/deeplocpro/README.md

      or within the deeplocpro directory:
          pip install .

-  2. Test DeepLoc 2.1 by running:
+  2. Test DeepLocPro 1.0 by running:
      deeplocpro -f test.fasta

-     the result should look like the file in the 'output' directory
+The result should look like the file in the 'output' directory.

-This will download only the 'Fast' model (ESM1b).
-The 'Accurate' model (ProtT5) uses more memory (approx. 32GB), therefore, it is not recommended for personal computers with limited memory.
-The 'Accurate' model will be downloaded the first time that the user chooses it at run time.

 Running
 --------